Zygmunt Szczęsny Feliński: Appointment

 During his time as archbishop there were almost daily clashes between the Russian occupiers and the nationalists.
 The Russian government promoted the image of the archbishop as being their collaborator, thus sowing distrust among people toward him.

 In 1862, Pope Pius IX sent a letter to Feliński that criticized the existing civil laws in Russia as being opposed to the teachings, the rights and the freedoms of the Catholic Church, and he called on the archbishop to work for the freedom of those who had been imprisoned for the nationalist cause in Poland.
 He made every effort to free the imprisoned priests.
-Feliński worked for the elimination of Russian government control of the Polish Catholic church.
+Feliński worked for the elimination of Russian government control of the Polish Catholic Church.
 He made regular visits to parishes and charitable organizations in the diocese, to better meet their needs.
 He reformed the programmes of study at the Ecclesiastical Academy of Warsaw and in diocesan seminaries, to give impetus to spiritual and intellectual development of the clergy.
 He encouraged priests to proclaim the gospel openly, to catechize their parishioners, to begin parochial schools and to take care that they raise a new virtuous generation.

 He looked after the poor and orphans, and started an orphanage in Warsaw that he put in the care of the Sisters of the Family of Mary.

 In January 1863 there was a major uprising in Poland against Russian rule that ended in failure, and was brutally repressed.
 Feliński protested against the repression by resigning from the Council of State.
 He protested against the hanging of Captain Fr.
 Agrypin Konarski.

-In March 1863 Feliński wrote to Tsar Alexander II demanding that Poland be granted political autonomy and be restored to its pre-partition boundaries (including the territories that are now part of Lithuania, Belarus and the western Ukraine).
+In March 1863 Feliński wrote to Tsar Alexander II demanding that the Congress Kingdom of Poland be granted political autonomy and be restored to its pre-partition boundaries (including the territories that are now part of Lithuania, Belarus and the western Ukraine).
 The Tsar answered this letter by arresting Feliński and sending him into exile in the town of Yaroslavl on the Upper Volga (about 300 km to the NE of Moscow; where there were almost no Catholics).
 The Vatican supported Feliński's protest.